-We have recently reviewed and updated our WHS policy together with our Health & Safety Committee Charter and Consultation Cooperation and Coordination Procedure.
-Furthermore, our Business Continuity Framework has been reviewed to facilitate improved awareness and preparedness to weather through current and future uncertainties.
+We have recently reviewed and updated our:

+- WHS Policy together with the new Health & Safety Committee Charter and the new Consultation Cooperation and Coordination Procedure to ensure they are reflective of current practice and compliant with the key requirements. - Business Continuity Framework to facilitate improved awareness and preparedness to weather through current and future uncertainties. - Emergency Control Organisation and site-based Emergency Management Plans. - First Aid Procedure and First Aid guidance materials.